deeptimahesh/itsame-mario/README.md

 This game has been written using common Python libraries and also, __Numpy__ library for board rendering and __Colorama__ lib for adding background, foreground and/or style.

+Collision with enemy reduces one of three given lives.
+Avoid enemies to reach end of game.

 ###Structure
 This game's code demonstrates inheritance, encapsulation, polymorphism and overloading.
 * __Board__ has its own class and captures all objects to be rendered.
 Made using Numpy.
 * Each player/enemy is derived of __Person__ class
 * Many objects such as bricks, pipes, etc are of __Object__ class
+* Enemies are __randomly generated__ and don't have fixed direction.

 ###Running the program